-Laura Beresford works in the communications team for Restless Development UK and volunteered with us on International Citizen Service (ICS) in Zambia.
+Laura Beresford works in the communications team for Restless Development UK and volunteered with us in Zambia.
 Here she talks about the importance of community.

 What is community?

 It is a group of people living in the same place or having a certain characteristic in common, or it’s imagined through shared interests and attitudes.

 I love my community of friends and I love the people I work with.
 But a few years ago I started to feel like this wasn’t enough, that I was missing certain relationships.

 Most of my close friends are the same age as me and are from similar backgrounds.
 We get along so well because of our shared experiences and similarity.
 My colleagues at work have the same values as I do and face the same struggles.

 But this bubble blinds me from the perspectives, stories, celebrations and trials of other people who I’m surrounded by every day.

 The first thing I decided to do was to start volunteering as a young leader with The Brownie Guides, and it was my one night a week to see the world through the eyes of a 6 year old girl.
 What’s her favourite thing about school?
 What’s the biggest concern in her life right now?
 Who’s the person she misses most when we’re at camp?
 And I would learn so much from them…they knew more about the election and history than I did, and taught me to be creative again.

 I would leave feeling rejuvenated.
 Their energy fed my energy and I suddenly felt involved in the area I lived, that I belonged there a little more.
 I was no longer just returning to a house, I was returning to a neighbourhood of people.